The Game Theory of Cryptocurrency

 Game theory is a fundamental mechanism underlying blockchain technology.
 It is what allows cryptocurrencies such as Bitcoin to manage and divert disruptions to the network and ensure the reliability of distributed databases.

-So, what is it?
 Broadly, game theory uses mathematics to model human paths of behaviour within an interactive and dynamic environment.
 Put another way, game theory is the science of strategy that maps out the best path of play for agents to achieve a desired outcome or result.
 According to game theory we see three core elements of any game:

 - Players: The strategic actors within a game